-ART 151 Painting I 3
+ART 151 Painting I

 An introductory studio course in the technical and aesthetic principles of painting.
 Preparation of painting surface, basic painting methods, color and composition will be covered.
+Prerequisite: ART 111 or permission of instructor

-ART 152 Painting II 3
+ART 152 Painting II